The Role of a CNO and How to Become One

 A leadership in nursing focus may include courses in finance and economics, human resources, and strategic planning, along with core classes on improving care, technology, research, leadership, and much more.

-The best online nursing schools offer degree programs customized to the educational level you’ve already achieved to deliver the most efficient and cost-effective experience.
-Registered nurses with a BS in Nursing may choose a BSN to MSN track.
-If you hold a hospital diploma, associate degree in nursing, or a bachelor’s degree other than a BSN, look for an RN to MSN online track.
-Top nursing schools also may offer an RN to BSN Accelerated Into Master’s, allowing you to save time and money while simultaneously earning your bachelor’s and master’s degrees.
-Select universities will also offer their MSN program in both a course-based and competency-based format to suit different learning styles.
+The best online nursing schools offer degree programs customized to the educational level you’ve already achieved, to deliver the most efficient and cost-effective experience.
+Registered nurses with a BS in nursing may choose a BSN to MSN track.
+If you hold a hospital diploma, an associate degree in nursing, or a bachelor’s degree other than a BSN, look for an RN to MSN online track.
+Select universities also offer their MSN program in both course-based and competency-based formats to suit different learning styles.

 When Can I Get Started on My Degree?

-At Walden University, No. 1 in Master of Science in Nursing graduates in the United States,4 your degree program begins when you are ready.
-Walden’s innovative online MSN program offers rolling start dates so you can design the timeline that’s right for you.
+Walden University is a top granter of nursing master’s degrees in the U.S. Walden’s innovative online MSN program offers rolling start dates so you can design the timeline that’s right for you.
 Your MSN degree program is at your fingertips in a flexible, online learning platform that travels with you.

 Walden University is an accredited institution offering a Master of Science in Nursing degree program online featuring eight specializations as well as course-based and competency-based formats.
 Expand your career options and earn your degree in a convenient, flexible format that fits your busy life.